January 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 And these were successful artists.………

-With that being said, why should a record label even take a chance on a kid today?
-Why take a chance on a kid today, making music in his bedroom, when a musician like Fred Durst, succeeded for 5 years, and then continued to struggle for the rest of his life?
+But with that being said, why should a company today, take a chance on a kid making music in his/her bedroom?
+“Particularly when the data shows,” that a musician like Fred Durst, succeeded for 5 years and then struggled for the rest of his life.

-But in many ways, this same conundrum is analogous to preserving the internet, even preserving cat pictures and senseless memes, or pointless videos, online……
+But in many ways, this same conundrum is analogous to preserving the internet, even preserving cat pictures, senseless memes, or pointless videos, online……

-This is because statistical analytics, continue to grow more and more complicated, spilling into Artificial Intelligence… and beyond that hyper predictive reasoning…….
-Whereby, those seemingly trivial bytes of information…… actually become rather important, in terms of “redundancy,” in society moving forward……..
+This is because statistical analytics, continues to grow more and more complicated, spilling into Artificial Intelligence… and hyper predictive reasoning…….
+Whereby, seemingly trivial bytes of information…… actually become really important, in terms of “redundancy,” in society moving forward……..

-There’s no reason to take, “a chance,” on another Fred Durst… because we know where that career path leads…….. and music really exemplifies that issue.
+Meaning… there’s no reason to, “take a chance,” on another Fred Durst… because we know where that career path leads…….. and music really exemplifies that issue.